 - Allow the canner to come to pressure.
 Once the weight starts jiggling, reduce the heat to medium.
 You should continue to see and hear your weight jiggle every 10 to 15 seconds once you reduce the heat.

 - Process pint jars for one hour fifteen minutes.
-Quarts you will process for 90 minutes.
+You can can this in quarts, which you will process for 90 minutes.

 - Once the jars have processed, turn off the heat and allow the canner to come down to 0 pressure naturally.
 Once the canner reads 0 pressure, carefully remove the lid and allow the jars to sit for another 2 minutes.